Rye’s Endangered Species: Ranch Houses and Split Levels

 The City might consider simple policy fixes: lower property taxes on small homes, even those on large lots, which might encourage some seniors to stay and thus limit teardowns; tax homes as houses, not as development property.

 Trends and styles, of course, change.
-It might seem far-fetched, but as ranches and split levels grow scarce and are replaced by McMansions, they may come to be viewed as rarities and prices on them bid up!
-Take it one step further and Rye Gardens, which is replete with such homes, could become an historic district.
+It might seem far-fetched, but as new ranch homes and split levels grow scarce and are replaced by McMansions, they may come to be viewed as rarities and prices on them bid up!
+If you inherited this kind of property, you may work with a probate real estate agent to help you sell it for the best possible price.
+But if you wish to keep it and turn it into a rental property, you may need the services of a residential property management company.